-- 4. Food and beverages are not allowed in the dental assisting facilities.
-The College cafeteria located in the L. Gale Lemerand Student Center (building 115) is an area where students can eat, as well as, on the first floor of building 320. - 5.
-Students are not permitted to use the department telephones or receive personal phone calls at any time. - 6.
-Students are reminded to leave the Dental Assisting Office's telephone number, 386-506-3758, with a family member so they can be contacted in case of an emergency. - 7.
+- 4. Food and beverages are not allowed in the dental hygiene facilities.
+Eating areas are located in Building 7 in the Falcon Café. - 5.
+Students are not permitted to use the department telephones for personal calls or receive personal phone calls at any time. - 6.
+Students are reminded to leave the School of Dental Sciences Office's telephone number, 386-785-2067, with a family member so they can be contacted in case of an emergency. - 7.
 Students are to address faculty and staff with titles and will inform the students of their respective designation (i.e., Dr., Mrs., Ms., etc.). - 8.
 Students will be assigned each week to an area of the dental facility for cleanup.
 Students are to check the cleanup schedule in their lab or with the instructor for their assigned area.
-Students are not to leave the dental facility until their areas have been checked and have been dismissed by their instructor. - 9.
-Students are required to have their proficiency evaluation forms during preclinical and laboratory sessions.
+Students are not to leave the dental hygiene facility until their areas have been checked and dismissed by their instructor.

+- 9. Students are required to have their proficiency evaluation forms during preclinical and laboratory sessions.
 Failure to have the original evaluation forms during grading will result in the reduction of five points from the student's preclinical or laboratory proficiency evaluation grade(s) for that day.
 All the information is to be filled in by the student using either blue or black ink before grading.
 Failure to do so will result in the deduction of two points from the student's preclinical or laboratory proficiency evaluation grade(s) for that day for each piece of information that is missing (i.e., Name, Full Date, Laboratory Group). - 10.
 Books and other items that are not being used are to be stored in student lockers during preclinical and laboratory sessions. - 11.
 Students are not to initiate or perform any procedure without the presence of a faculty member.
-This includes all chairside assisting exercises, laboratory projects, expanded functions, and the exposing of dental radiographs.

-- 12. Students are not permitted in unauthorized storage areas, storage cabinets, or supply drawers.
+This includes all preclinical dental hygiene procedures, the exposing of dental radiographs, and expanded functions and dental materials laboratory exercises. - 12.
+Students are not permitted in unauthorized storage areas, storage cabinets, or supply drawers.
 If a student should need something, they are to ask a faculty or staff member for assistance. - 13.
-Students are not permitted to use printers for class, preclinical, or laboratory work unless authorized by the Program Manager or faculty member. - 14.
+Students are not permitted to use printers for class, preclinical, clinical, or laboratory work unless authorized by the Program Manager or faculty member. - 14.
+Students are to refer to the clinical course syllabi and the Clinical Manual in order to review important information that is outlined in these documents regarding conduct during clinical sessions. - 15.
 It is the student's responsibility to obtain materials such as lecture notes, handouts, PowerPoints, and additional reading materials that are provided on Falcon Online/D2L.
-Students are reminded that it is their responsibility to daily check class e-mails, postings, and communications from students and the instructor(s). - 15.
+Students are reminded that it is their responsibility to daily check class e-mails, postings, and communications from students and their instructor(s). - 16.
 Within each course shell in Falcon Online/D2L, it is the responsibility of students to daily check the ANNOUNCEMENTS area, the CALENDAR, and course EMAIL.
 It is very important that they check their email more than once a day to ensure they are not missing updates or important messages from their instructor(s) or other classmates.
 The instructor(s) will monitor the course email regularly and will reply to student's emails and phone calls within 24 48 hours.